BerkeleyAutomation/IL_ROS_HSR/README.md

 Right now, it supports the HSR and bed-making (as suggested by the package name), but we will eventually add more tasks and seamless support for the Fetch.

+We also have [code for training and deploying networks][4], using PyTorch 0.4.1.

 ## Installation